New Jersey Bartender License

 List Price: $19.95

-For 35 years, our New Jersey alcohol server certification training offers the most recommended and reputable course for bartenders, wait staff, or managers of a restaurants, bars, or nightclubs as well as liquor stores.
+For 35 years, our New Jersey alcohol server certification training has offered the most recommended and reputable course for bartenders, wait staff, or managers of restaurants, bars, or nightclubs as well as liquor stores.
 The alcohol training course follows the rules and regulations set by the New Jersey Division of Alcoholic Beverage Control.
-This certification covers for both on-premise and off-premise situations.
+This New Jersey bartender license and alcohol server certification covers for both on-premise and off-premise situations.
 Many servers and bartenders know our alcohol certification as the New Jersey bartender license.

 Recommended & Recognized by Insurance Carriers

 Our courses are recommended and endorsed by liability insurance carriers.
 Most liability insurance carriers for alcohol serving establishments (restaurants, bars, taverns, and nightclubs) require all employees to hold an alcohol certification.
-Therefore, they will need your staff to remain current with state rules, regulations, and laws, in regards to the service of alcohol.
-As a result, more businesses are requiring our ohio alcohol server certification as a condition of employment.
+Therefore, they will need your staff to remain current with New Jersey rules, regulations, and laws, in regards to the service of alcohol.
+As a result, more businesses are requiring our New Jersey alcohol server certification as a condition of employment.

 Quick & Easy to Get Certified Today